Daschle-Newberry/Verlet-Simulation/README.md

 git clone https://github.com/Daschle-Newberry/Verlet-Simulation
 ```

 2. Once within the project directory, run the following command.
-This will create an jar file for the project that contains all the necessary resources
+This will create a jar file for the project that contains all the necessary resources

 ```
 .\gradlew.bat shadowjar